Seattle's Child

 Sunday, June 15

-Juneteenth Celebration in Mountlake Terrace | Sunday, June 15 | 11 a.m. to 3 p.m. | Mountlake Terrace Library | Free | All ages | Enjoy entertainment, games for kids, engaging speakers from the community, networking and a delightful array of free food and local vendors.
+Juneteenth Celebration in Mountlake Terrace | Sunday, June 15 | 11 a.m. to 3 p.m. | Mountlake Terrace Library | Free | All ages | Enjoy entertainment, games for kids, engaging speakers from the community, networking, and a delightful array of free food and local vendors.

 Wednesday, June 18

-Kenmore Juneteenth Celebration | Wednesday, June 18 | 3 to 7 p.m. | Kenmore Town Square | Free | All ages | experience a day filled with music, food, cultural performances, and community spirt.
-There will be crafts, activities and learning resources in the Hangar building during the event.
+Kenmore Juneteenth Celebration | Wednesday, June 18 | 3-7 p.m. | Kenmore Town Square | Free | All Ages | Experience a day filled with music, food, cultural performances, and community spirit.
+During the event, the Hangar building will host crafts, activities, and learning resources.

 Juneteenth Celebration at Kenmore Farmers Market.
 (Photo courtesy: Kenmorewa.gov).